simplesoft-pt/Mediator/README.md

 # Mediator
-Mediator implementation that provides commands and event handlers
+Mediator library for .NET to help inplement in-process command and event patterns.